-Tour 2 – Teagasc Moorepark, Blarney Gardens and Cork city (taking in the famous English Market)
+Tour 2 – Teagasc Moorepark, Blarney Castle and Gardens

 Teagasc – is the Irish Agriculture and Food Development Authority – and is the national body providing integrated research, advisory and training services to the agriculture and food industry and rural communities.